FOSE1025/S1_2021/sgta/week08/FOSE1025_week08_sgta.md

 ## Participation task

 Download and submit the Excel file that you have created in activities 1 and 2 to the week 8 SGTA 2 participation task submission box.
+Once you have done it, show your submission to your tutor so that your participation can be recorded.

 Your participation will count as satisfactory if the Excel file can do activity 1 and part of activity 2.